 (After four seasons on ABC, and two on CMT, Nashville is coming to an end this summer.)

-There have been about 40 new recordings released each year.
-On my playlists, I select about 23 songs from each season to be on my “Nashville Best Season 1” through “Nashville Best Season 6” playlists…a total of 138 songs.
+The show produced over 40 new recordings each year.
+I select about 24 songs from each season to be on my “Nashville Best Season 1” through “Nashville Best Season 6” playlists…a total of 144 songs.
 I’m not a major Country fan, but most of the songs on Nashville are more in the singer/songwriter vein, and some lean to Pop & Rock, because that’s the kind of music the various characters would perform.

-I’ve put together some suggestions of songs (accenting the ballads a bit) you could check out on streaming services.
+I’ve put together some suggestions of songs you could check out on streaming services.
 Just Google…Nashville Cast and the title of the song…most are on YouTube.
 Or if you’re using Siri or Alexa, just ask them to play the song title and “by Nashville Cast”.

 Songs by Clare Bowen & Sam Palladio (as Scarlett & Gunnar)